Planet of the Ood

-"Planet of the Ood" is the third episode of the fourth series of British science fiction television series Doctor Who.
+"Planet of the Ood" is the third episode of the fourth series of the British science fiction television series Doctor Who.
 It was broadcast on BBC One on 19 April 2008.

 The episode takes place in the year 4126 on the Ood-Sphere, the titular planet of the episode.
 The Tenth Doctor (David Tennant) and his companion Donna Noble (Catherine Tate) investigate Ood Operations, a company that is selling the Ood as a servant race, to discover the reason the Ood are happy to serve.
 When they find a group of unprocessed Ood, they become horrified at the alterations performed and resolve to free the Ood.

-The episode was well-received for its central theme of slavery.
+The episode was watched by 7.5 million viewers and received highly positive reviews, with critics praising Tate’s performance and the central theme of slavery.